Scenic NH Auto Road Kancamagus Highway

 The road we know now as the Kancamagus Highway officially opened to through traffic in 1959.
 The original road to Passaconaway was completed in 1837 and one hundred years later the route extended from Passaconaway Village to Lincoln.

 EARLY WHITE MOUNTAIN SETTLERS

 The Kancamagus travels through a US NATIONAL FOREST and that means the US Forest Service maintains the conveniences along the Kancamagus.
-The picnic sites are tastefully designed and offer tables, drinking water and restroom facilities.
-Campgrounds offer family units, parking, tenting spaces, open fireplaces, tables, drinking water and restrooms.
+The picnic sites are tastefully designed and offer tables, drinking water, and restroom facilities.
+Campgrounds offer family units, parking, tenting spaces, open fireplaces, tables, drinking water, and restrooms.
 Trailers are permitted; no hook-ups.
-Campsites area available on a first-come basis; limited reservations are accepted at some sites.
+Campsites are available on a first-come basis; limited reservations are accepted at some sites.
 Pets are permitted on a leash only.
 Most camping fees are posted at each area’s entrance.

 HIKES ALONG THE KANCAMAGUS

 There are also numerous day hikes easily accessible from the Kancamagus Highway.
 Rail ‘n’ River Trail at the Passaconaway Historic Site is an easy 30-minute walk.

 Boulder Loop Trail at the Covered Bridge Campground is about 2.5 miles.
 Other trails starting at the highway offer scenic hikes – be prepared to hike with a map.
 Detailed trail maps may be purchased at the Saco Ranger Station Visitor Center in Conway or the Information Center in Lincoln or by ordering them online.
 Visit our hiking section for more White Mountain hiking trails suggestions.

 The Swift River has worn a narrow notch in solid rock, today the area is designated as the Rocky Gorge Scenic Area.
 A short walk from the gorge is scenic Falls Pond.